elasticpath/elasticpath-dev/changelog/2024/2024-08-26-changelog.md

 For more information, see [Promotion Usages](/docs/promotions-builder/overview#promotion-usages).

-**MAJOR** We have introduced a new **Exclusion feature** in Promotions Builder within Commerce Manager.
+**MAJOR** We have introduced a new exclusion feature in Promotions Builder within Commerce Manager.
 This feature allows you to exclude specific products, categories, or attributes from promotions, providing more flexibility in setting up promotion rules.
 For more information on setting up a new promotion with exclusions, see [Creating a Promotion in Promotions Builder](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder).